ubertrombone/minesweeper/README.md

 User's may at any time request their account to be deleted by contacting the email provided on the login screen.

+### **Sources**

-Mine Image: By KDE Kmines team: [1] - gnomine artwork., GPL, https://commons.wikimedia.org/w/index.php?curid=2102166
+Mine Image: By KDE Kmines team: - gnomine artwork., GPL, https://commons.wikimedia.org/w/index.php?curid=2102166

-Number Images: By Clipart Library http://clipart-library.com/
+Number Images: By [Clipart Library (http://clipart-library.com/)]

-Shovel and Axe Image: By Bttuogymdmy, SubPNG, https://www.subpng.com/
+Shovel and Axe Image: By Bttuogymdmy, [SubPNG (https://www.subpng.com/)]

-Logo on Login provided by: Cool Text: Logo and Graphics Generator (https://cooltext.com)
+Logo on Login provided by: [Cool Text: Logo and Graphics Generator (https://cooltext.com)]

-Image backgrounds removed using https://www.remove.bg/
+Image backgrounds removed using [removebg (https://www.remove.bg/)]